Contents: Examination ↡ 4-cylinder petrol engine ↡ Features of the 6-cylinder engine ↡ Diesel engine ↡

 Installation

-1. Insert the thermostat with a new O-ring into the cover.
-In this case, the rib on the cover engages in the groove of the coolant regulator.
+1. Insert the thermostat with a new sealing ring into the cover.
+This will engage the rib on the cover in the groove of the coolant regulator.

-2. Fit the cover with the regulator and tighten it tightly with a torque of 10 Nm.
+2. Place the cover with the regulator on and tighten it tightly with a torque of 10 Nm.

 3. Fill with coolant.

 4. Let the engine warm up until the fan turns on.
-Check if the radiator is warming up below and if the thermostat housing is tight.
+Check if the radiator is warming up at the bottom and if the thermostat housing is sealed.
 Connect the ground wire to the battery terminal.

 5. Connect the ground wire to the battery terminal.